The Large Munsterlander Association of Canada (LMAC)

 - has participated in a recognized test (e.g. JGHV, NAVHDA, VHDF) of a young dog's (1.5 years old or less) natural aptitude to search, point, and track upland birds and to swim

-- has qualified in a test of advanced subjects including work before (e.g. search, point) and after the shot (e.g. track, retrieve) on land and water (e.g. HZP of JGHV, UPT or Utility Test - UT of NAVHDA, or AHAE of VHDF) or equivalents approved by the Board.
+- has qualified in a test of advanced subjects including work before (e.g. search, point) and after the shot (e.g. track, retrieve) on land and water (e.g. HZP of JGHV, Utility Test - UT of NAVHDA, or AHAE of VHDF) or equivalents approved by the Board.
+(Note the NAVHDA UPT test ceased to exist as of January 2025)

 - is free of genetic defects that are highly heritable and/or carry with them a significant burden to the dog or its owner, and has been certified free of hip dysplasia and elbow dysplasia by radiographic assessment